ling-xiao-chen/ling-xiao-chen.github.io/index.md

 layout: splash
 title: "Welcome"
 permalink: /
+author_profile: true
 ---

 Welcome!
-I am Lingxiao Chen, a sociology PhD student at [Emory University] (https://sociology.emory.edu/).
+I am Lingxiao Chen, a sociology PhD student at [Emory University](https://sociology.emory.edu/).
 I study nationalism, public opinion, and political culture in authoritarian contexts.
 I use a mixed-methods approach in my research, combining in-depth interviews with survey experiments.
 My current project examines how audiences engages with and interpret celebrity nationalism in China's entertainment industry.

-I received a B.A. degree in Sociology and Translation from the University of Hong Kong.
+I received a B.A. degree in Sociology and Translation from the [University of Hong Kong](https://sociology.hku.hk/).
 I am a first-generation-to-college student.

 Feel free to contact me at [lingxiao.chen@emory.edu](lingxiao.chen@emory.edu).